Recent Blog Articles

 Q. I have heard that you should not exercise at night because it can cause sleep problems.
 Is this true?

 A. Traditionally, experts have recommended not exercising at night as part of good sleep hygiene.
-Now a new study, published Oct.
-29, 2018, in Sports Medicine, suggests that you can exercise in the evening as long as you avoid vigorous activity for at least one hour before bedtime.
+However, a small study, published in Sports Medicine suggests that some people can exercise in the evening as long as they avoid vigorous activity for at least one hour before bedtime.

 The researchers examined 23 studies that evaluated sleep onset and quality in healthy adults who performed a single session of evening exercise compared with similar adults who did not.
 They found that not only did evening exercise not affect sleep, it seemed to help people fall asleep faster and spend more time in deep sleep.
 However, those who did high-intensity exercise — such as interval training — less than one hour before bedtime took longer to fall asleep and had poorer sleep quality.